European leaders head to Beijing with hope of driving peace in Ukraine, while balancing business ties | News Channel 3-12

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Xiaofei Xu and Saskya Vandoorne in Paris, Wayne Chang in Hong Kong, and Alex Hardie and Sugam Pokharel in London contributed reporting.
+CNN’s Xiaofei Xu and Saskya Vandoorne in Paris, Wayne Chang and Sophie Jeong in Hong Kong, and Alex Hardie and Sugam Pokharel in London contributed reporting.